Skip to content

 • Premium, ultra-low noise and high headroom studio control and communication...

-The Behringer Xenyx Control2USB Control & Communication Center is a high-end studio management and communication equipment with a USB audio interface and VCA management.
-When recording or mixing in a studio, it can be utilized to put master volume, talkback, source selection, and monitor management right at your fingertips.
+The Behringer Xenyx Control2USB is a high-end studio management tool with a USB audio interface and VCA management.
+It places master volume, talkback, source selection, and monitor management at your fingertips for recording or mixing sessions.

 Fostex Pc-1e Volume Controller